-Take it from a Professional Matchmaker, men view women as desired or expired, like it or not.
+Take it from a Professional Matchmaker, men view women as expired or desired, like it or not.
 Your clock is ticking in more ways than one.
 The correlation between youth and desirability has been proven again and again throughout history.
 However with people staying single longer, how does that affect their chances of attracting their ideal mate?

 Today, only twenty percent of Americans are wed by age twenty-nine, compared to nearly sixty percent in 1960.
-The crisis for single women who are desired or expired in this age group seeking a mate is very real.
+The crisis for single women who are expired or desired in this age group seeking a mate is very real.
 Almost one in three women aged 30 to 34 and a quarter of late-30s women do not have a partner, according to the 2006 census statistics.

 And this is a growing problem.
 The number of women in their 30s has who are single almost doubled since 1986.

-Here are 5 reasons why love really is about timing.
+Here are 5 reasons why love really is about timing and why men consider older women expired not desired.

 1. Love or Money?